BeluchiIgbo/Regex-Tutorial/gist-template.md

-# Regerx Tutorial - Email Matching Validation
+# Regex Tutorial - Email Matching Validation

 A regular expression, or regex, is a search pattern used by developers.
 In the tutorial, you’ll understand the break down of each part of the expression and describe what it does for email validation.